mega-slowpoke/CS61A-FALL-2022/README.md

 # CS61A-FALL-2022
-Labs, Homework, Projects of CS61A, UC Berkeley
+Labs, Homework, Projects for CS61A, UC Berkeley